nattypwns/ctf_writeups/pico-ctf-2014/bitpuzzle-130/README.md

 Now the goal is to go through all of the instruction "sets" and record the checks that it is enforcing on our input.
 While it is time-consuming and tedious, having the qira-recorded state is helpful to see which input chunks are being read from the stack and checked.
-Here are the constraints:
+Here are the constraints (I purposely left some of them unreduced to match exactly what the assembly was doing.
+I'm also lazy. :)

 ```
 c1: in1 + in2 != 0xc0dcdfce